1994 - Honor Among Thugz + Exodus

 • Samples :

-12. Runnin’ From The Police (Memories Version) feat.
+12. Runnin’ From The Police (Memories TL Version) feat.
 Dramacydal, Stretch, Notorious B.I.G. & Brown Man (hook) / Easy Mo Bee

-• 1993/11 - 1994/03 (~) (new hook and alt Pac verse ?).
+• 1993/11 - 1994/03 (~) (new hook and new Pac verse ?).
 The One Million Strong (1995, Solar) version uses the first version of the song (cf. Out on Bail) with the other Pac verse.
 This alternate Pac verse will be used in "Runnin' Dyin' To Live remix" published in Resurrection OST.
 This Brown Man version was supposed to be released in Thug Life Volume 1 (included in the Promo tape, in summer of 94), that's why it is known as "Thug Life Version".
-According to Easy Mo Bee, both Pac verses were recorded the same day (Pac would have recorded a second verse because he felt not satisfied with the first one - not hardcore enough in comparison of his guests ?).
-Brown's hooks have probably been recorded in the beginning of '94 when 2Pac was recording new songs for Thug Life album, especially with Stretch...
-We long time thought it was the reggae superstar Buju Banton because Dante who first leaked it told so and because the voice was sounding more or less similar.
-Brown Man is a ragga guy who appeared as a sideman for Joe's first single "I'm In Love" published in 93 whilst Joe appears in his first single "Rude Boy Love".
+Easy Mo Bee said both Pac verses were recorded the same day (Pac would have recorded a second verse because he felt unsatisfied with the first one - but rap style sound very different in each...).
+We long time thought the hook was by the reggae superstar Buju Banton because Dante who first leaked it told so and because the voice was kind of similar.
+Brown Man is a ragga guy who appeared as a sideman for Joe's first single "I'm In Love" published in July 93 whilst Joe appears in his first single "Rude Boy Love".
+He will also appear in the successful C+C Music Factory second album Anything Goes (Aug.
+94), notably in their superhit "Do You Wanna Get Funky".

 • Samples :

-13. Where Do We Go From Here feat.
+13. Where Do We Go From Here (Thugz Theme) feat.
 Y?N-Vee / 2Pac & Duane Nettlesbey (?), Tony Pizarro (?)

 • Samples :